Farm Succession - Do's

 they feel about the process or what they want to achieve from

 the succession plan.
 Listen carefully and ask questions if you

 Dont be afraid to share responsibilities.
 Both generations

-life than work family, friends, leisure enjoyment, sports, hobbies, etc.
+life than work family, friends, leisure enjoyment, sports,

-about retirement, save and invest off-farm, so you will
+early about retirement, save and invest off-farm, so you will

 Farm Business Partnerships, Order No. 11-019